Tricks & Games

 Teaching your dog to “play dead” is a classic trick that makes people laugh.
-It’s also a wonderful introduction to teaching tricks using a lure which can allow you teach more advanced tricks in the future!
+It’s also a wonderful introduction to teaching tricks using a lure.
+Lure dog training is useful for many skills!

-I taught my dog Neirah to play dead when I make fake shooting sounds (Pew pew!) with my fingers looking like a gun.
-I find it hilarious watching her play dead from a distance, and she loves that she gets treats for simply rolling on her side!
+I taught my dog Neirah to play dead when I make fake shooting sounds (Pew pew!) with my fingers looking like a gun, and I taught Brooks by saying “Bang!”.
+You can pick any cue or hand signal that you like, so feel free to pick something hilarious 🙂

 How to teach your dog to play dead: